Pregnancy belts: how to choose and use them?

 When should I start wearing a pregnancy belt?

-Pregnancy belts can be worn whenever the need arises, whether to relieve back strain, provide extra comfort or support the weight of the belly.
+Pregnancy belts can be worn as soon as the need arises, whether to relieve tension in the back, provide extra comfort or support the weight of the belly.
 Some women use it only at night, others during the day, at the beginning, middle or end of pregnancy!

 Is it compulsory for a pregnant woman to wear a pregnancy belt?